Easy Crockpot (Hen) Fowl Chicken Recipe.

 “Poule Du” is how fowl chicken is called in the Haitian Caribbean community.
 The English translation “hard chicken” is hilarious because the chicken does take a long time to cook.
 This is not a type of poultry you can plan on cooking when preparing a quick meal.

 Many Caribbean people usually cook fowl chicken on Sundays.
 It is somewhat a tradition.
-It is usually prepared with a side of white rice with white bean sauce or rice with djon-djon in Haitian Caribbean home.
-And lastly, it is mostly cooked in a spicy and delicious sauce.
+It is traditionally prepared with a side of white rice with white bean sauce or rice with djon-djon in a Haitian Caribbean home.
+And lastly, it is mainly cooked in a spicy and delicious sauce.

 Buying Fowl Chicken

 Fowl or Hen chicken can be purchased at “Live Poultry” places or local supermarkets.
-Going to a live poultry market may not be ideal because of smell If you cannot find it the bird at your local supermarket try going to a market located in Caribbean/Latin America populated areas.
+Going to a live poultry market may not be ideal because of the smell.
+If you cannot find the bird at your local supermarket, try going to a market located in Caribbean/Latin America populated areas.

-A crockpot is ideal to cook fowl chicken because slow cooking is the best way for all the flavors to properly marinate.
-Many people also use a pressure cooker to cook the chicken.
-For the cooks who are not in a hurry, slow cooking in a regular pot is ideal for them.
+A crockpot is ideal for cooking fowl chicken because slow cooking is the best way for all the flavors to marinate properly.
+Many people also use a pressure cooker for cooking the chicken.
+For the cooks who are not in a hurry, slow cooking in a regular pot is ideal.

 The recipe was shared with me by Natacha, one of my team members.
-Take a look and let us know what you think.
-And please don’t be intimidated by the amount of time it takes to cook this wonderful poultry.
+Please take a look and let us know what you think.
+And please don’t be intimidated by the amount of time it takes to cook this excellent poultry.

 - 1 3-4 pounds Fowl Chicken or Hen Chicken